-iii) Is there any way that can be used to improve the teaching of science b) No a) Yes iv) Are there enough trained personnel other than teachers to support your learning tert all and a second
+iii) Is there any way that can be used to improve the teaching of science iv) Are there enough trained personnel other than teachers to support your learning

 The table encourages teachers to use other ways of teaching science for its performance to improve.
 The argument explains that normal way of teaching science without modification cannot fit the visually impaired learners.
 To implement these ways there should be proper attentions to the stakeholders to cater for the equipment required to boost performance of the visually impaired learners.